shopwp/documentation/docs/getting-started/syncing.md

 # END WordPress
 ```

-When the syncing process never gets passed the "Fetching Shopify data ..." step, this is usually because the
+Another reason why the syncing never passes "Fetching Shopify data ..." step can be due to server-side or host level redirects.
+Some webhosts like WP Engine allow you to redirect bot traffic.
+Try turning this off.
+Also make sure you're not blocking XML-RPC requests.

 ### "The webhook from Shopify is either invalid or expired"